 Parents of senior division spellers, please take note:

 The Douglas County Spelling Bee passes to the winner’s school each year.
-This means that if your child advances to and wins the Douglas County bee in 2017, not only does he/she advance to the Midwest Regional Spelling Bee, but your family also becomes the host of the 2018 Douglas County Spelling Bee.
+This means that if your child advances to and wins the Douglas County Bee in this year, not only does he/she advance to the Midwest Regional Spelling Bee, but your family also becomes the host of the next year's Douglas County Spelling Bee.

 |See YOU at the Bee!|